drkowal/dfosr/README.md

 # dfosr
 Dynamic function-on-scalars regression

-The package implements the dynamic function-on-scalars regression model (https://arxiv.org/abs/1806.01460), where a functional data response is regressed on scalar predictors.
+The package implements the dynamic function-on-scalars regression model from *Dynamic Regression Models for Time-Ordered Functional Data* (Bayesian Analysis, 2020), where a functional data response is regressed on scalar predictors.
 Here, both the functional response and the scalar predictors may be time-ordered.
 The functions are modeled nonparametrically using an unknown basis expansion, which is learned from the data.